lorenzo85/scenarios-ica/security-authorization-http-traffic/step2/text.md

-Isto's security authorization can be setup using access control on workloads using an [AuthorizationPolicy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) resource.
+Isto's security authorization is configured using [AuthorizationPolicy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) resources.

 An authorization policy supports **DENY**, **ALLOW** and **CUSTOM** actions for a workload.

-Set up an *allow-nothing* authorization policy denying all traffic within the `default` namespace with the following properties:
+Create an *allow-nothing* authorization policy denying all traffic within the `default` namespace using the following configuration properties:

 *authorization policy:*
 - name: `allow-nothing`